Potty Training Poos: When Your Toddler Won’t Poo on the Potty

 3. Pay attention to timing

 Most toddlers have a natural poo rhythm.
 When you learn your child’s usual pattern, you can gently support the routine without constant prompting.
-If your child doesn't poo at a set time of day, encouraging them to sit after a meal is a great to try as most children poo shortly after eating.
+If your child doesn't poo at a set time of day, encouraging a relaxed sit after meals can be a helpful place to start, as most children poo shortly after eating.

 4. Let privacy be part of the process